rasen68/wouldnt_it_be_insane_if_i_put_my_notion_on_github/README.md

 ### stovetop (projects worked on in the last week)
 - wanikani (learning japanese via kanji srs)
-- cover of nothing's working out by meiyo
 - hey there delilah in a minor
 - custom mtg set
 - war arc story
 - unnamed song

 ### backburner (roughly sorted by probably soon to probably never):
-- homecoming serf cover
 - mesmerizer translyrics
 - not a devil translyrics
 - acoustic fingerstyle playlist